PenguinDaBozo/VSDIATgrind/DAY 2.md

 <img width="574" height="407" alt="image" src="https://github.com/user-attachments/assets/e820bf61-5065-4c85-85d5-377c63666869" />

-Most designs usually hae the input on the left and the outputs on the rigt.
-It is up to preference.
+Most designs usually have the input on the left and the outputs on the rigt.
+It is up to designer's preference.

 <img width="644" height="379" alt="image" src="https://github.com/user-attachments/assets/489e4a4c-8d32-4fc2-be33-dd5a6b8712c0" />

-The placement of the pins is pretty simple since the pins will be placed according to where the cells are placed.
+The placement of the pins is pretty simple since the pins will be placed according to where the corresponding cells are placed.

-CLK ports are bigger than Din because this is the port that is sending signal to the flip flops and drives the complete chip.
-And its big because we need the least resistance.
+If you notice, CLK ports are bigger than Din because this is the port that is sending signal to the flip flops and drives the whole chip, which would require less resistance, explaining its big size.

 6) Logical Cell Placement Blockage

-Next step is to make sure none of automated stuff is placed in the die so it should be blocked off.
-The blockage makes sure the automated placement doesn't place outside.
+Next step is to make sure none of automated stuff is placed in the die.
+The edge should be blocked off to make sure the automated placement doesn't get placed outside.

 <img width="506" height="381" alt="image" src="https://github.com/user-attachments/assets/6eac5001-fd97-4da8-bd83-5b4da42cfbfb" />